-a.
+c.
 WRITTEN DETERMINATION

-Following an objective review and evaluation of all admissible and relevant evidence related to the allegations, the Decision Maker will make findings of fact and a determination of responsibility with respect to each allegation using the Preponderance of the Evidence standard.
+Following the conclusion of the hearing, the Hearing Officer will objectively evaluate all admissible and relevant evidence related to the allegations.
+The Hearing Officer will make findings of fact and a determination of responsibility with respect to each allegation using the Preponderance of the Evidence standard.